Buying a new or used vehicle

 Extended car warranties

-Extended car warranties can be bought from licensed motor vehicle dealers.
+You can buy extended car warranties from licensed motor vehicle dealers.
 These warranties extend the period of cover beyond any statutory warranty that applies.

 Check out exactly what is covered and under what circumstances claims will not be accepted.